ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 ### Changes (09/13/2017 Release 1.0.0)

--	Resolved login issue of getting stuck in log-in screen after logging in and clicking“authorize” button.
+-	Resolved login issue of getting stuck in log-in screen after logging in and clicking “authorize” button.
 -	Resolved login issue of getting 401 status when clicking on an event
 -	Handled session expiry error
 -	Fixed crashlytics crashes